Strangulation or Felony Choking Charges in Texas

 Choking allegations range from manual strangulation (using hands) to strangulation using other objects (such as rope, cords, etc.).

 In some cases, the defense of consent might be raised, particularly if the choking took place in a consensual BDSM relationship.

 The law does not require bruises, marks, burst capillaries in the eyes (petechiae), or any other type of visible injury for the state to proceed on this charge.
-In fact, most the Family Violence choking cases prosecuted by the Tarrant County District Attorney’s Office do not have any visible injuries.
+In fact, most Family Violence choking cases prosecuted by the Tarrant County District Attorney’s Office do not have any visible injuries.

+In Fort Worth, an allegation that a person intentionally, knowingly, or even recklessly impeded the breath or circulation of blood of someone who is considered a family member will give rise to a third-degree felony charge of Assault by Choking or Impeding Breath.
 This is a third degree felony, unless the person has a prior family violence conviction in which case it is enhanced to a second-degree felony.

 Assault by Impeding Breath or Choking is not a 3g offense.
 Click here to learn more about 3g offenses.
 However, the State may allege the item that was used, whether it was hands or rope or some other object, was a deadly weapon.
 The deadly weapon paragraph, if found to be true, will make the offense a 3g offense.

 Build a Defense Again Assault by Choking Allegations in Fort Worth